-The re-socialization of one into ex-felon status begins by detaining the individual in a cage and advising the individual he likely will never get out unless he participates in a plea bargaining process that authorizes specific judicial deprivations of liberty without jury trial or confession of factual guilt.
+Re-socialization into ex-felon status begins by detaining an individual in a cage where advised he likely will never get out unless he participates in a plea bargaining process that authorizes judicial deprivations without jury trial or confession of factual guilt.
 North Carolina v.
 Alford.
-Outside the judicial process, and most recently by official letter, the individual is told he will be put back in a cage or killed unless he complies with ex-felon registration laws, for the benefit of others, without means of review, or just compensation.
+Outside the judicial process, and most recently by legislative fiat, the individual is told he will be put back in a cage or killed unless he complies with ex-felon registration laws, for the benefit of others, without means of review, or just compensation.
 NRS 179C.010 et seq; NRS 179D.010 et seq.

 Surprisingly, despite numerous efforts, or precisely because of those efforts, the Court has yet to consider the mental, physical and economic impact of compliance upon each targeted individual, the value of that conscripted civil data service to government, and whether mandatory compliance asserts a limited right of ownership over the targeted individual to create a condition of civil Servitude in plain and direct violation of the 13th Amendment: